MajdSoubh/Laravel-Terminal/README.md

 # Web Shell

-The Web Shell package allows you to easily interact with shell directly from your browser.
+Web Shell is a Laravel package that allows you to interact with a shell environment directly from your browser.
+This tool is designed for development purposes only and should not be used in production environments due to security risks associated with exposing shell access.

 ## Installation && Usage